DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/21-Central-Limit-Theorem.md

 In our study, 42 out of 120 listeners ($\bar{x} = \hat{p} = 0.35$) were able to guess the tune.
 This is the observed value of the test statistic.

-#### Step 3 - Determine the p-value.
+#### Step 3 - Determine the $p$-value.

-We now want to find the p-value from the one-sided probability $\Prob(\bar{X} \leq 0.35)$, given the null hypothesis is true.
+We now want to find the $p$-value from the one-sided probability $\Prob(\bar{X} \leq 0.35)$, given the null hypothesis is true.
 That is, given that the true probability of success is 0.50.
 We will use `R` to get the one-sided value and then double it since the test is two-sided and the sampling distribution is symmetrical.

 ```r